Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Prompts the caller to respond with either a yes or no answer.
 The caller's response determines how the call will continue.

+  * - RingGroup
+    - prompt

+      \*ring_group_destinations

+      \*ring_group_connect_timeout

+      distribution_method

+      call_acceptance

+      ring_group_destination_total_limit

+      max_simultaneous_calls

+    - Forwards the call to a group of numbers defined in the ring_group_destinations array of hashes.
+The destinations will be in the order determined by the distribution_method.
+If a destination plays a busy signal OR the ring_group_connect_timeout value is exceeded before the call is answered, the next destination will be dialed.
+When call_acceptance is enabled, the call must be expressly accepted instead of answered.
+The ring_group_destination_total_limit may only be configured when the distribution_type is set to Random.
+This node type also allows for the configuration of max_simultaneous_calls when simultaneous calling is enabled for the network.

 Node Details

 .. list-table::